diflores/score-monster/README.md

 g.
 Run `git push heroku master`.

 h.
+Run `heroku ps:scale bot=1`.

+i.
 The script is ready.

-i.
+j.
 You can check some more details of your deployment at Heroku dashboard.